CraftAcademyLabs/ca_course/slow_food/working_with_bdd.md

 You probably recognize the `expect` command from your work with RSpec.
 What is new is the Capybara commands.
 So far, we only make use of 2 of quite many commands that are to our disposal.

-Here is a summary of the most common commands
+Here is a summary of the most common commands that we will be using.
 ```
 =Navigating=
     visit('/projects')